shubham19nijwala/CodeClause_Spam-Mail-Prediction/README.md

 + Improvement: Experimented with different combinations of algorithms to improve the models' predictive performance.
 + Prediction: Deployed the trained models to predict whether new incoming emails are spam or legitimate, providing an efficient solution for email filtering and security.
 ### **Overall, by performing data cleaning, EDA, data preprocessing, model building, evaluation, improvement, and prediction, the project successfully developed a system capable of accurately predicting and classifying spam emails using machine learning techniques.**

+## CONCLUDING REMARK:
+After conducting a thorough analysis of various algorithms, it has been determined that the Support Vector Classifier (SVC) is the most efficient algorithm for predicting spam mails.
+With an impressive accuracy of 0.972 and precision of 1.00, the SVC outperformed other algorithms in accurately identifying and classifying spam emails.
+These results demonstrate the effectiveness of the SVC algorithm in distinguishing between spam and legitimate emails, making it a reliable choice for spam mail prediction tasks.